KIDWARE SOFTWARE 40 YEAR HISTORY

-1995 – Lou Tylee starts writing a new college level programming curriculum to teach Visual Basic 4 to programming students at the University of Washington.
-Lou’s curriculum and writing style would become the inspiration and base tutorial blueprint for all our future computer programming tutorials.
+1995 – We publish our first college level computer programming curriculum which was used to teach Visual Basic v4 to beginning programming students at the University of Washington.
+The curriculum and writing style would become the inspiration for all our future computer programming tutorials.

 2003 – JAVA FOR KIDS, BEGINNING JAVA, LEARN JAVA GUI APPLICATIONS were all written for the popular Sun Java development environment.